Wambaforestin/FlutterLearningJourney/README.md

 ### Design and Animations

-In the Design and Animations section, we explore Flutter's robust design and animation features, empowering developers to create visually stunning and dynamic user interfaces
+In the `Design and Animations` section, we explore Flutter's robust design and animation features, empowering developers to create visually stunning and dynamic user interfaces

+### Form and Gestures

+In the Form and Gestures section, we delve into Flutter's comprehensive form handling and gesture recognition capabilities, enabling developers to build intuitive and responsive applications that cater to user input and interaction seamlessly.

 ## FlutterLearningJourney